kclhi/consult/README.md

 Deployment is via [Docker](https://docs.docker.com/compose/install/), and includes containers for this application, a proxy and an optional message queue.

-Specify the address of the FHIR server in [docker-compose](docker-compose.yml).
+Specify the address of the FHIR server and credentials in [docker-compose](docker-compose.yml).
 If a hostname, reference its corresponding certificate.
 Also specify the address of the hostname if unlikely to be present in the DNS.

 Build these containers: